SAP/luigi/docs/luigi-client-api.md

 ### addBackdrop

 Adds a backdrop to block the top and side navigation.
-It is based on Fundamental UI Modal, which you can use in your micro front-end to achieve the same behaviour.
+It is based on Fundamental UI Modal, which you can use in your micro front-end to achieve the same behavior.

 ### removeBackdrop